MasterPhooey/DNServX360Repo/README.md

 ### DNServ TU Restore
 **Description:**
-Restores Title Update data to the system cache, maintaining an up-to-date and smooth update process.
+Restores Title Update data to the system cache from cacheBak maintaining TU after they get deleted.

 ---

 ### DNServ Aurora TU Clear
 **Description:**
-Clears all entries from the TitleUpdates table and removes the corresponding directory, cleaning up outdated or unwanted update data.
+Clears all entries from the TitleUpdates table, Good if you are using TU Restore.

 ---